francescabarbaro/Challenge1/README.md

 * Nesterov method

 ### Centered_differences:
-This directory contains the code where the user can choose with type of gradient use:
+This directory contains the code where the user can choose which type of gradient use:
 * Exact gradient
 * Finite Centered differences gradient